alandefreitas/small/README.md

 === "Install"

     Get the binary package from the [release section](https://github.com/alandefreitas/small/releases).
-These binaries refer to the last release version of small.
+These binaries refer to the latest release version of small.

 === "Build from source"